alexjohnives/skyguide/README.md

 As a First Time user:

-1. I want my first impression of the site's design to be positive and to be on brand with the overarching themes of the game, which are colourful, welcoming and positive.
+1. I want my first impression of the site's design to be positive and to be on brand with the overarching themes of the game, which are colourful, vibrant welcoming and positive.

 2. I want the site purpose and use to be immediately clear, with the emphasis being on getting the information I require.